-Children with chronic health conditions need school nurses.
+Children with chronic health conditions need full time school nurses.

-WHAT YOU CAN DO IF YOUR SCHOOL DOES NOT HAVE ADEQUATE HEALTH SERVICES.
+IF YOUR SCHOOL DOES NOT HAVE A FULL TIME NURSE...

-Ask your physician to write a letter to school personnel documenting your child's condition, medication guidelines, and other safety precautions and health management recommendations.
+Ask your physician to write a letter to the school principal documenting your child's condition, medication guidelines, and other safety precautions and health management requirements.

-Meet with school personnel to develop an Individualized Health Plan that contains the guidelines and risk reduction steps necessary for your child's safety at school.
+Request a meeting to discuss your child and the need to develop an Individualized Health Plan that inclues the guidelines and risk reduction steps necessary for your child's safety at school.
 Many state education and health departments have sample IHP forms.

 Be prepared.
-Provide school staff with resources especially written for school personnel from organizations such as the National Institutes of Health, National Asthma Education and Prevention Program (NAEPP).
+Provide school staff with resources especially written for school personnel from organizations such as the Lung Association or the Asthma and Allergy Foundation.

 Share examples of national guidelines and standards of care.
 Contact the National Association of School Nurses (NASN).
 The National School Boards Association is also a resource for model policies and guidelines.